Last Revised: August 20th, 2019

 During the presentation, you pay close attention to the Speaker, noting how well he/she meets his/her objectives.
 You will probably want to take notes.

-At the conclusion of the presentation, you complete the evaluation form in the Speaker’s manual.
+At the conclusion of the presentation, you complete the evaluation form the speaker provided you.

-At the conclusion of your evaluation, you return control to the General Evaluator and give the wireless microphone to the next Evaluator.
+At the conclusion of your evaluation, you return control to the General Evaluator.

 Your objectives are to motivate the Speaker to develop further his/her strengths and improve his/her weaknesses by evaluating his/her speech honestly, fairly, and in a supportive manner.
 Guidelines for the art of evaluating are numerous; only a few will be highlighted here.
 If you have not been an Evaluator recently, please review them.